Learn about Community Health Care Program

 Get health coverage at low or no cost to you

 Children and young adults who can’t get any other coverage can apply for the Community Health Care Program (CHCP) from Kaiser Permanente.

 If you live in Southern California, click here.

 What is the Community Health Care Program?

-The Community Health Care Program (CHCP) helps pay for health coverage for children and young adults who don’t have access to other health coverage.
-Community Health Care Program members receive financial help paying monthly premiums, and have no out-of-pocket costs for most care at Kaiser Permanente facilities.
+The Community Health Care Program is for children and young adults who can’t get any other health coverage.
+Community Health Care Program members receive a subsidy to help pay monthly premiums, and do not have to pay copays or out-of-pocket costs for most care at Kaiser Permanente facilities.

 Who is eligible for CHCP?

 You’re eligible for CHCP if: